Kongo people: Slavery in the Kingdom of Kongo

-The Atlantic Slave Trade
+The Atlantic slave trade

 Many Bakongo people were subsequently enslaved in civil wars that plagued the Kingdom throughout the 17th, 18th, and 19th centuries.

 These Kongo slaves were often captured as prisoners of war in succession disputes.
 One example is the Kongo Civil War of 1665 - 1709.
 These captives were generally exported to North America and the Caribbean, through the port of Loango, via the Dutch & English.
 Whereas, Luanda served as a Portuguese slave port, supplying slaves to Brazil.

-Many Bakongo slaves who arrived in the Americas were Catholics, Portuguese speakers, and trained soldiers.
-Kongo people convicted of crimes such as theft, rebellion, slander, witchcraft, and fornication, were condemned to perpetual slavery.
+Kongo people convicted of crimes such as theft, treason, rebellion, desertion, seditious libels, witchcraft, and fornication, were condemned to perpetual slavery.
 Thus, by the mid-1600s, such convicts could be sold to Europeans.

+As a result of the highly centralised political structure of the Kingdom of Kongo, some of the Bakongo slaves brought to the Americas were Catholics, Portuguese speakers, and trained soldiers.

+The Bakongo were expert agriculturalists, growing multiple crops and domesticating livestock.
+They knew fishing, hunting, bushcraft skills, as well as the slash-and-burn technique.
+They were also experienced miners and ironworkers, allowing them to extract and process metals to make swords for the Kongo military.
+These renowned agricultural skills made the Bakongo one of the most preferred Central African ethnic groups by European slave traders during this period.

-Bakongo people were dispersed to the following regions in the Americas: Brazil, Cuba, Dominican Republic, Haiti, Jamaica, Trinidad & Tobago, Puerto Rico, Belize, Grenada, Barbados, and the United States (e.g. Louisiana, South Carolina, Georgia, and Virginia).
+Bakongo people were dispersed to the following regions in the Americas: Brazil, Cuba, Columbia, Dominican Republic, Haiti, Guadeloupe, Venezuela, Jamaica, Trinidad & Tobago, Puerto Rico, Belize, Grenada, Barbados, as well as Colonial America and the United States (e.g. Louisiana, South Carolina, Georgia, New York, and Virginia).

-As the Bakongo people became a principal ethnic group enslaved in the Atlantic world, Kongo religion and culture was transported to the New World, evolving alongside its enslaved practitioners.
+Kongo religion and culture were transported to the New World with its enslaved practitioners, evolving alongside its enslaved practitioners.

-Traditional Kongo religion has survived in the Americas in the form of Hoodoo in the southern United States, Palo Mayombe in Cuba, Candomble Bantu in Brazil, Kumina in Jamaica, Haitian Voodoo in Haiti, and Dominican Santeria.
+Traditional Kongo religion has survived in the Americas in the form of Hoodoo in the southern United States, Palo Mayombe in Cuba, Candomble Bantu in Brazil, Kumina in Jamaica, Haitian Voodoo in Haiti, Dominican Santeria, and Birongo in Venezuela.

 Examples of Bakongo religious elements in these Afro-diaspora spiritualities are simbi spirits (water deities), nkisi spirits (deities which inhabit objects), ngangas (spiritual healers), mfindas, and mojo bags.
-The Kongo Cosmogram, a traditional symbol of Kongo religion, has been found in numerous slave lodges in the U.S. It has also been incorporated into the Palo religion of Cuba.
+The Kongo Cosmogram, a traditional symbol of Kongo religion, has been found in numerous slave lodges in the U.S. This includes the First African Baptist Church, an African-American church on the Eastern Shore of Virginia, Kings County in Brooklyn-New York, the Richmond Hill Plantation in Georgia, the Frogmore Plantation in South Carolina, a plantation in Texas, and the Magnolia Plantation in Louisiana.
+It has also been incorporated into the Afro-Cuban Palo religion and the African-American Hoodoo tradition.

 The Kikongo language is the native language of the Bakongo people.
-Kikongo words have been partially preserved in Afro-diaspora languages, such as Haitian Creole, Jamaican Patois, the Gullah language, and Afro-Seminole Creole spoken by Black Seminoles.
+Kikongo words have been partially preserved in Afro-diaspora languages, such as Habla Congo, Palenquero, Saramaccan, Haitian Creole, Jamaican Patois, the Gullah language, and Afro-Seminole Creole spoken by Black Seminoles.